thomas-c-webdev/austin-accident-trends/README.md

 # Austin-Accident-Trends
 This project records the car accidents within the city of Austin, Texas.
 Then it uses data visualization to display the trends of car accidents based on what times of day they occurs and on what roads.
 ## Motivation
-Accordig to the U.S Census Burea, the city of Austin, Texas had the fastest growing metro area in the country overall from 2010 to 2020.
+According to the U.S Census Burea, the city of Austin, Texas had the fastest growing metro area in the country overall from 2010 to 2020.
 There's annually about 33,700 new people from domestic migration, 6,660 people from foreign migration, and roughly 15,980 from regular growth.
 That's a lot of people, and that means a lot of people on the roads.

 With so many new people, a lot of pressure is put on U.S highways that weren't neccesarily built for the influx.
 Likewise, the GPS company TomTom recorded in a 2021 study that Austin had the 3rd worst traffic in Texas and the 21st worst in the country.